leonardnzekwe/simple_shell/README.md

 # C - SIMPLE SHELL

-A Custom Implementation of a Simple UNIX Command Interpreter
+A Custom Implementation of a Simple UNIX Command Interpreter.

+An ALX SWE Project.

 ## Authors